OliverCWHarris/spade/readme.md

 serverinfo: gives you information about the server, name; member count; time/date created; region server is located in
 userinfo: gives you information about yourself, username (not nickname) and user id

+This program uses Semantic Versioning, see [this website](https://semver.org/)

 Soon to be made public on [top.gg](https://top.gg/)